fastify/fastify-passport/README.md

 ## Status

-Brand fricken new!
-There may be incompatabilities with normal Passport deployments, and bugs.
-Use at your own risk!
+Alpha.
+Pre-any-release.
+There may be incompatabilities with express-based `passport` deployments, and bugs.
+Use at your own risk, but please report any issues so we can correct them!

 ## Installation